Free interactive D&D 5e SRD stat block

 How to run Giant Boar

-A giant boar is a furious freight train with tusks, and it works best as a wilderness encounter that the party didn't pick.
+A giant boar is a furious freight train with tusks, and it works best as a wilderness encounter the party didn't pick.
 It's a beast, Int 2, and it doesn't ambush so much as it gets surprised in its own clearing and decides everyone in front of it is the problem.
 Use it as a single solo encounter for a low-level party, or run a sounder of three or four for a mid-level one.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.